The crucial investments in children

 “I think the project is important because Marin is learning something, I never went to preschool.
 My son often says he wants to become a fire fighter and save the world,” says Luminita.

-The project ‘Every child in Preschool’ was originally only implemented in three communities in the Dambovita county in Romania, until the EEA Grants made it possible to extend the project to four new communities.
-Irina thinks the Grants were crucial in ‘Every child in Preschool’ becoming a national model and law in February 2016.
+The project ‘Every child in Preschool’ was originally only implemented in three communities in the Dambovita county in Romania, until the EEA Grants made it possible to extend the project to new communities.
+Irina thinks the Grants were crucial in ‘Every child in Preschool’ becoming a national model in February 2016.

 Luminita never went to either preschool or school.
 Now she supports her sons dream of becoming a firefighter.
 Photo Credit: Maria Knoph Vigsnaes/FMO